Zaheer Iqbal Channar

-Zaheer Iqbal Channar is a Pakistani politician, who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Zaheer Iqbal Channar is a Pakistani politician who is the current Deputy Speaker of the Provincial Assembly of the Punjab.
+He has been a member of the Provincial Assembly of the Punjab since 24 February 2024 and previously served from August 2018 till January 2023.

-He is the Deputy Speaker of the Provincial Assembly of the Punjab, he took oath of office on 24 February 2024.

 Political career

 Zaheer was elected as the member of the Provincial Assembly of the Punjab for the first time on PML-N ticket from Constituency PP-245 (Bahawalpur-I) in the 2018 Pakistani general election.

 He received 47,177 votes defeating Asghar Joya, the Pakistan Tehreek-e-Insaf candidate.